nodalida2021/nodalida2021.github.io/cfp.md

 [http://nodalida2021.org/authorkit.zip](http://nodalida2021.org/authorkit.zip)

-Submissions must be anonymous, i.e. not reveal author(s) on the title page or through self-references.
+Submissions of regular (and short) papers must be anonymous, i.e. not reveal author(s) on the title page or through self-references.
+The anonymization of submissions for demo papers is optional.
+If authors choose to remain anonymous, it is their responsibility to take every measure to conceal potentially identifying information.

 Papers must be submitted digitally, in PDF, and uploaded through the on-line conference system.
 Paper submissions that violate either of these requirements will be returned without review.

 The page limits for submissions are: up to eight pages for regular papers, and up to four  pages for short papers and demo papers.